miriamposner/wireshark/wireshark.md

 fin.
 By default Wireshark\'s captures are \"promiscuous,\" meaning they capture not only your own activity but the activity of every device on the same network as you.

 **Question 7: What do you see?
-What could someone tell about you and your household from a few seconds of your network activity?**
+What could someone tell about you and the other people on your network from a few seconds of your network activity?**

 ![1.png](media/image12.png)